-(Additional links can be found in the upper right menu bar)
+(Additional links in the upper right menu bar)

 I have written, cowritten, or coedited three books.
 In 2019 I helped to bring the final piece of scholarship of the late Dr. Lawrence Gelfand of the University of Iowa to print when McFarland published The United States and the Rise of Tyrants: Diplomatic Relations with Nationalist Dictatorships Between the World Wars.
 The University of Wisconsin Press published Understanding and Teaching the Vietnam War, which I coedited with Brad Austin and Matthew Masur, in 2013.
 The book helps teachers at all levels navigate through cultural touchstones, myths, political debates, and the myriad trouble spots enmeshed within the national memory of one of the most significant eras in American history.
 My first book, Ireland and Irish Americans, 1932-1945: The Search for Identity, which grew in part out of my research as a Visiting Fellow at the Clinton Institute for American Studies at University College Dublin, came out in 2010.
 My long-term research interest is a book that examines the effects of Robert F. Kennedy’s foreign travel on his domestic policy positions.